microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Resources/EnvironmentSetUp/HelmCharts/README.md

 ```

-We can deploy in two ways
+We can deploy in two ways.
+As part of this hack, you will need to do both ways

 * Backed by MySQL Database
 * Backed by PostgreSQL Database